-Hampi Tourism; the place connotes images of colossal and intriguing ruins spread over vast acres of land, evidence of the bygone era of grandeur, pomp, and splendor.
+Hampi Travel Guide; the place connotes images of colossal and intriguing ruins spread over vast acres of land, evidence of the bygone era of grandeur, pomp, and splendor.

 A place with fascinating stories to tell; Hampi beckons every tourist to visit and drown in the mysterious beauty of its rugged landscape, monolithic structures, intricately carved monuments and the fascinating and weird arrangement of its huge boulders.